quailyquaily/quaily-docs/docs/writer/index.md

   - [Widget](./widget-settings): How to set up a widget and embed it into your website.
 - [Channel Settings](./channel-settings): How to set up push channels, including Email, Telegram, Discord, Line, Twitter, RSS, etc.
 - [Monetization Settings](./monetization-settings): Including setting up premium subscriptions, ads, etc.
-  - [Payout Settings](./payout-settings): Preparations for earning revenue on Quail.
+  - [Payout Settings](./payout-settings): Preparations for earning revenue on Quaily.
   - [Payment Settings](./payment-settings): How to set up payment for premium subscriptions.
   - [Ads Settings](./ads-settings): How to set up and earn revenue through ads.

 ## Tools

-- [Obsidian Plugin](./obsidian-plugin): How to use the Obsidian plugin to publish your Obsidian notes to Quail.
+- [Obsidian Plugin](./obsidian-plugin): How to use the Obsidian plugin to publish your Obsidian notes to Quaily.
-- [Quail CLI](./quail-cli): How to use the Quail CLI to interact with Quail through the command line.
+- [Quaily CLI](./quail-cli): How to use the Quaily CLI to interact with Quaily through the command line.

 ## Other Topics

-- [Data Migration](./migration): Migrate your articles from other platforms to Quail, or migrate your articles from Quail to other platforms.
+- [Data Migration](./migration): Migrate your articles from other platforms to Quaily, or migrate your articles from Quaily to other platforms.
 - [Troubleshooting](./troubleshooting): Troubleshoot common issues.